Will you qualify?

 For sufferers of Parkinson’s Disease, the problem is more straightforward.
 Can they, unaided, drink the drink or turn on the valve ?
 They can use a straw if they cannot lift the glass.
 But the actual, physical act of ending their life must be carried out by themselves.
 That’s the law.
 Additionally, because Parkinsons in its later stages leads to a form of dementia, they would need to go through that same process as for dementia patients.

-People who have any sort of neurological illness are likely need the facilities available in Switzerland, even if the UK law changes.
+People who have any sort of neurological illness are likely to need the facilities available in Switzerland, even if the UK law changes.
 In Oregon, for example, 72% of assisted suicides are for people with cancer.
 The proportion with a neurological problem represent only 11%.
 Of UK people travelling to Switzerland, by contrast, almost 50% do so for neurological reasons.

 Medication for Depression